Ankit-jailwal/HackBattle-20/README.md

 - After crop prediction the relevant details related to the crops will be fetched and shown as the output to the users.
 - Users can also access other features of the app such as: Kisan Call Centre, Maati News for agriculture news and happenings, Maati analysis for weather updates, History of previous recommendations etc.

-All the files related to frontend can be found here: https://github.com/Rashi-Srivastava/Maati-/tree/frontend

-**Screenshots and app related images can be found here: https://github.com/Rashi-Srivastava/Maati-/tree/main/Images**

-**All the videos can be found here: https://github.com/Rashi-Srivastava/Maati-/tree/main/Video**

-#### The app can be accessed by downloading this file: https://github.com/Rashi-Srivastava/Maati-/tree/main/App

 ### UPDATE-
 #### Multi Language support is available for 10+ languages in this prototype.